vacp2p/rfc/content/docs/rfcs/28/README.md

 DApp will aggregate all the votes in the last 4 weeks and calculate which communities should be displayed in the Featured tab of DApp.

 Rules of counting:
-    - When multiple votes from the same address on the same community are encountered only the vote with lowest timestamp is considered valid.
+    - When multiple votes from the same address on the same community are encountered only the vote with highest timestamp is considered valid.
     - If a community has been featured in a previous week it can't be featured in current week.
-    - If a community has been featured before only votes with timestamp after the vote are considered valid.
-    - In a current week top 5 (or 10) communities with highest amount of SNT votes are considered featured.
+    - In a current week top 5 (or 10) communities with highest amount of SNT votes up to previous Sunday 23:59:59 UTC are considered featured.

 # Copyright